 Wonder if you're a good candidate for VBAC?
 If the benefits of VBAC outweigh the risks?
 The answer might be up to you.
-Here's help weighing the pros and cons.
+Here's help weighing the pros and cons.By Mayo Clinic Staff

-If you're considering VBAC, what's important is to make sure that the facility where you'll deliver the baby is ready to deal with that complication.
+Uterine rupture is rare, happening in fewer than 1 percent of women who attempt a trial of labor after cesarean.
+If you're considering VBAC, make sure that the facility where you'll deliver the baby is ready to deal with a uterine rupture.
 You'll need staff immediately available to provide emergency care.

 VBAC eligibility depends on many factors.
 For example: